Teach innovatively. Learn constantly. Engage compassionately.

 Founded by Teachers and Parents to Improve Education

-Lakes and Bridges Charter School will meet the unique needs of children with dyslexia.
+Lakes and Bridges Charter School meets the unique needs of children with dyslexia.
 People with dyslexia have average or above average intelligence but have difficulty learning to read, write and spell.
-Many dyslexics are exceptionally creative and productive, seeing the world in a way that has historically led to solving huge problems and making enormous contributions to the world.
+Many dyslexics are exceptionally creative and productive, seeing the world in a way that has historically led to solving huge problems and making enormous contributions to society.

-Twenty percent of the population has dyslexia.
+It is estimated that twenty percent of the population has dyslexia.
 Dyslexic learners need a multi-sensory curriculum that teaches basic skills, and the skills must be mastered before moving on.
-Currently in many parts of the Upstate, to get needed instruction for dyslexic learners, parents must find a specially trained tutor or drive to Greenville to private schools.
-The schools and tutors are expensive and filled to capacity with waiting lists.
+Before Lakes & Bridges opened, parents had to find a specially trained tutor or drive to Greenville to private schools to get needed instruction for dyslexic learners.
+Such schools and tutors are expensive and filled to capacity with waiting lists.

-By working together, we will meet the needs of these students at a public charter school, free of tuition.
-We will teach them to read, and in turn, show other public schools how best to implement curriculum and tactics into all schools to improve reading instruction for all students.
+Now, Lakes & Bridges meets the needs of these students, free of tuition.
+We are teaching children with dyslexia to read and learn, and in turn, showing how a public charter school can implement curriculum and tactics to improve reading instruction for all students.

 Please join our mailing list to stay informed of upcoming events, follow the school's progress, and learn how you can help support our mission.
 We look forward to hearing from you!